 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Tell City Hall (a few steps from this marker); Perry County Indiana Honor Roll Memorial (within shouting distance of this marker); Veterans Memorial Army and Air National Guard Veterans Memorial (within shouting distance of this marker); Abraham S. Fulton (approx. 3.6 miles away); County Named - 1829 (approx. 3.7 miles away in Kentucky); Hawesville Railroad Station (approx. 3.7 miles away in Kentucky); A New Home in Indiana (approx. 4.1 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Tell City Hall (within shouting distance of this marker); A Bit of Swiss (within shouting distance of this marker); Perry County Indiana Honor Roll Memorial (about 300 feet away, measured in a direct line); Army and Air National Guard Veterans Memorial (about 400 feet away); Abraham S. Fulton (approx. 3.6 miles away); County Named - 1829 (approx. 3.6 miles away in Kentucky); Hawesville Railroad Station (approx. 3.6 miles away in Kentucky); A New Home in Indiana (approx. 4.1 miles away).
 Touch for a list and map of all markers in Tell City.

 Credits.
 This page was last revised on August 30, 2020.
 It was originally submitted on September 20, 2011, by Al Wolf of Veedersburg, Indiana.
 This page has been viewed 617 times since then and 12 times this year.
 Photos: 1, 2, 3, 4, 5, 6, 7, 8. submitted on September 20, 2011, by Al Wolf of Veedersburg, Indiana. • Bill Pfingsten was the editor who published this page.